mrinalaich/Firewall-in-SDN-Network/README.md

-# Firewall based SDN Network
+# Firewall in SDN Network
-Staring with Firewall based SDN
+Staring with Firewall in Software Defined Networks

 ## Introduction
 In SDN Networks, the network intelligence is logically centralized in software-based controllers (the control plane), and network devices become simple packet forwarding devices (the data plane) that can be programmed via an open interface (OpenFlow).